Skip to main content

 Build

 The Foam Roll Upper Back is a recovery exercise focused on loosening tight muscles between the shoulder blades and along the upper spine.
-By slowly rolling over the foam roller, you apply gentle pressure that helps relax stiff areas and restore natural movement.
+Self-myofascial release with a foam roller improves arterial function and blood flow, supporting faster recovery between training sessions (Okamoto et al., 2014).
+By slowly rolling over the foam roller, you apply gentle pressure that helps relax stiff tissue and restore natural movement.

-This exercise is especially useful for people who sit a lot, train their upper body frequently, or experience tightness in the shoulders and neck.
-Regular use can help improve posture, reduce muscle stiffness, and support smoother movement during strength training.
+This exercise is especially useful for people who sit for extended periods, train their upper body frequently, or experience persistent tightness in the shoulders and neck.
+Tissue stretching and release strategies have been shown to reduce muscle fatigue and pain intensity in populations affected by chronic neck and upper-back discomfort (Niazi et al., 2025).
+Regular use can improve posture, reduce stiffness, and support smoother movement during strength training.

 1. Lie on your back with your knees bent and feet flat on the floor, placing a foam roller horizontally under your upper back, just below your shoulder blades.